Scroll to view Samples below »

 and the seed heads had almost escaped.
 I did my best to depict the "fuzzy"

-white seed heads trying to catch a breeze so they
+white seed heads trying to catch a

 could blow